Nutrition

 • Iron: 1.21 milligrams

 In addition to these statistics, is sourdough bread healthy as a source of other vitamins and other components?
-The good news is that yes, both homemade and store-bought sourdough breads are healthy sources of:
+The good news is that yes, both homemade and store-bought sourdough breads show why sourdough is healthy, as they can provide small amounts of:

 • Calcium: Strengthens bone health.